Up to 50% off sofas & mattresses — limited‑time deals.

 Where These Sofas Fall Short

-Big Lots Vs. Alternatives
+Big Lots vs. Alternatives

 Why these Big Lots models work

-• Strong comfort per dollar when the size fits your room
+• Strong comfort per dollar when the size fits your room.

-• Power recline convenience without premium-brand pricing pressure
+• Power recline convenience without premium-brand pricing pressure.

 Alternatives worth comparing

-Pro Tips for Big Lots Sofa
+Pro Tips for Big Lots Sofas

 • Measure your walk paths first; big sectionals can block the flow of the room.